kate-eisen/kate-eisen.github.io/index.md

 <strong>May 2021 </strong> <br> <br> </td>

 <td  width="90%" style="padding-bottom:10px;">
-I'm very excited to say that the fourth publication from my dissertation work is now available [here](https://doi.org/10.1086/715501), in early view at <i>The American Naturalist</i>!
+I'm very excited to say that the fourth publication from my dissertation work is now available <a href="https://doi.org/10.1086/715501">here</a>, in early view at <i>The American Naturalist</i>!
 In this manuscript I provide evidence for character displacement in floral scent in <i>Clarkia</i>.

 </td>
 </tr>